Manavendu/siri_project/README.md

 # siri_project
-Using C# this project is a siri like program
+Using C#  this prgram  has been built to mimic the Siri